Don’t bake your greenhouse plants in the summer sun

 - Water last thing at night and early in the morning as this reduces the evaporation of moisture and also prevents water droplets forming on foliage and risking scorching.

-- If you are considering glasshouse shading reflective material is best as this drives the heat away from the glasshouse.
+- If you are considering greenhouse shading reflective material is best as this drives the heat away from the greenhouse.
 Darker colours absorb heat, sending it back into the building Whatever you use, make certain the shading does not block the ventilation.

 - If you do not have shading there are proprietary materials that can be painted or sprayed on to the inside of the glass.
 This is easily removed in the autumn.